 Our Constitutional Responsibilities include:

-The Board has three standing committees: Policy, Awards, and Outreach.
+The Board has three standing committees: Policy, Finance, and Outreach.

 The Policy Committee pursues projects to improve student group programming.
 Recent projects include installing a trophy case and publication racks in Lerner, removing several unnecessary spending guidelines, and developing a policy allowing un-recognized groups seeking recognition to reserve certain spaces through the ABC.